What Is Hashing?

 You should bring a change of clothes and shoes in case it is muddy underfoot.

 What’s The History Behind It?

-Hardy's Hash House Harriers are a part of a long, proud and worldwide Hashing tradition.
-There are over 1,700 Hash clubs spread over every country in the world.
-Wikipedia has an excellent article on hashing and its origins in the 1930s, please click here
+There are now over two thousand Hash clubs spread over every country in the world including such unlikely places as the Antarctic.
+Wikipedia has an excellent article on Hashing and its traditions, please click here.